 Getting an Eye Physical

 There are plenty of reasons to look for an optometrist that has the edge over common eye diseases.
-We really encourage you to find an optometrist near you — one who can perform the MOA Eye Physical to a standard that serves you!
+We really encourage you to find an optometrist near you — one who can perform the Medical Optometry America Eye Physical to a standard that serves you!